Best practices for creating a Seminar

 πŸ’‘ Tip: Adding complete details early will streamline seminar setup.

-• Publish the case to an event group or a personal group.
+• Publish the case to the event group or your group.

 • πŸ”§ Optional: After publication, use the Add Study to Case, Edit Case, or Revert to Draft options to include more content or make further adjustments to your case.